ForeverHaibara/ForeverHaibara.github.io/src/assets/markdown/triples-documentation/applications/limitations.md

 ## Nonalgebraic Inequalities

-Inequalities is a very large concept in mathematics.
+Inequalities are a very large concept in mathematics.
 Below lists some types of inequalities that the `sum_of_squares` function cannot handle.
 A few of them might be supported in the future, but not now.

 * Infinite-term inequalities: $\frac{1}{n}\sum_{i=1}^n a_i^2\geq \sqrt[n]{\prod_{i=1}^n a_i^2}$.
 * Functional inequalities: $\int_0^1 f'^2(x)dx\geq \frac{\pi^2}{4}\int_0^1f^2(x)dx$, $f(0)=0$.